The Tree and the Chainsaw

 Did you ever bloody yourself trying to make the details all glittery and golden?

-Because, no matter how much work I do in this area of my life, every once in awhile I slip and find myself facedown in a big pile of CRAZY.
+Because, no matter how much work I do in this particular area, every once in awhile I slip and find myself facedown in a big pile of CRAZY.

 It was supposed to be called TalktoTree.

 So it had to have a tree.
 Right?